ThirtySomething/NAS/README.md

 Some shell scripts used in conjunction with my NAS.

+## docker_container_start.sh

+Script to check for not running docker containers.
+If some containers found, they're started.

+## docker_volume_backup.sh

+Script to backup volumes of docker containsers. **NOTE:** If non running containers are found, they are started.

 ## pi-backup.sh

 I've got a running [Pi-Hole][pihole] at home.
 I'm using this script to get a backup of the image.
 It's based on the `svnExport.sh` script.
 The command of the backup is inspired from [here][backup].